shadowed1/ChromeOS_PowerControl/README.md

 </p>
 <br> <br>

 - Requires Developer Mode - Supports AMD, ARM, and Intel.
+  <br> <br>
 - Control battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
 - Control CPU clockspeed in relation to temperature; enabling lower temperatures under load and longer battery life.
 - Control fan curve in relation to temperature with built-in hysteresis and 0% RPM mode.
+  <br> <br>
-- Features global commands for ease of use, config files that save settings, and an uninstaller to clean up after itself.
+- Features global commands for ease of use, a unified config file with real-time settings, and performance logs.
+- Has a feature-rich installer, and an uninstaller that cleans up after itself.
 - Optionally have BatteryControl, PowerControl, FanControl start on boot; as well as disabling Turbo Boost on boot if user has rootfs verification disabled.
 <br> <br> <br>